acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 ## IP Addresses
 ![local network](../fig/local-networks.svg)

 How do these computers know where to send data or where to request it from?
 They use what is known as Internet Protocol address ([**IP address**](../reference#ip-address)).
 These can be thought of the computer version of postal address.
 Each device on a network is assigned an IP address.
 This address is used to by [**routers**](../reference#router) to route data to the correct device.
+IP addresses are made up of 4 numbers separated by `.`s.
+Each of these for numbers can range from `0` to `255` and is stored in one byte (8 bits) of computer memory.
+A complete IP address then consisting of for of these numbers takes up 4 bytes (or 32 bits) of memory.

 Within a LAN, IP addresses often have the form `192.168.###.###` by convention.
 If you see an IP that looks like this it is likely the IP address of a computer on a local private network such as your home or office network.

 Many of these local area networks exist around the world and the Internet connects these smaller networks together which is where the name Internet comes from, interconnected network (Internet).